deadlyvipers/dojo_rules/introduction.md

 # Introduction

-Hello, my name is Auriak :)
+Hello, my name is Auriak :) My fav CodeSchool path is Git, but I look forward to also checking out HTML/CSS, JavaScript, and eventually iOS!